ebrelsford/uc_buyingclub/README.txt

 TODO
 ----

-While the concept of ordering periods exists, the module does not allow a user to pick an ordering period.
+While the concept of ordering periods exists, the module does not allow a buying club manager to pick an ordering period.

 Track overstock (the amount ordered from distributors that wasn't ordered by members).